Director – Jenny Waddell

 Kathleen Morearty – Teacher

 Kathleen has been a member of the Trinity family since 2001, when she taught the Twos class.
 After that, she became a co-oping parent while each of her three children attended Trinity.
 In 2007, she joined the PM Pre-K class as the Teachers’ Aide and in fall 2014 stepped in to the role of Teacher.
 She holds a BA in Early Childhood Education and taught preschool in Woodside before having children.
 “I have always loved Trinity’s philosophy and feel like Trinity has become my second family.”

 Jean has worked at Trinity since 1985 and is proud to point out that the beneficial foundations of the “Trinity Philosophy” in place nearly sixty years ago, are still recognized today by leading educators.
 She received a B.A. in Biology from Hartwick College and has a N-12th grade credential.
 Jean is a firm advocate of Trinity’s belief that a child’s social and emotional development is essential for academic success in kindergarten and likes to remind families that “education is not a race.”

-Tiana started at Trinity in 2007.
+Tiana joined Trinity in 2007 and has taught in our Threes, Pre-K and Gross Motor Programs.
 She taught the TTH Threes class for five years before joining the Pre-K team.
 She has her Early Education Certificate and is currently working on her Master Teacher Permit as well as her degree in Child Development.
 “When my daughter attended Trinity in 2006, I knew this was where I was meant to teach.
 I love the sense of community and how children blossom under our philosophy.”

 Danika Stanley – Teacher